Updated January 28, 2021

-Overseas travel may not be a sure thing this summer but if you're looking forward to life after lockdown, now is the perfect time to start planning a staycation in ol' Blighty.
+Overseas travel may not be a sure thing this summer but if you're ready to embrace life after lockdown, now is the perfect time to start planning a staycation in the UK.

 Who needs the Med when you’ve got Cornwall on your doorstep?
 No, we’re not joking – if you think Cornwall (or Kernow as you might hear the locals call it) is just about pasties, then think again!
 England’s west extremity has the lot.